inpsyde/antispam/readme.md

 No remote service needed.
 Does not send or retrieve data from third party services.

 ### Made by [Inpsyde](http://inpsyde.com) &middot; We love WordPress
-See also for premium plugin in our [market](http://marketpress.com).
+See also for premium plugins in our [market](http://marketpress.com).

 ## Installation
 ### Requirements